 - Daria: Daria and Jane are filming a music video of Mystik Spiral in the Lane family gazebo while the Lanes are away.
 It suddenly collapses.
 They then go through much time, money, and a twisted Chain of Deals to make build a look-alike gazebo before the Lanes come home.
 They succeed.
 When Mrs. Lane comes back, she says that the gazebo is very old, run-down and fragile, and will probably collapse soon, so she's going to have it demolished.

-- In an episode of Foster's Home for Imaginary Friends, a statue of Madame Foster gets broken and much time and effort is expended attempting to repair it.
+- In the Foster's Home for Imaginary Friends episode "Busted", a statue of Madame Foster gets broken and much time and effort is expended attempting to repair it.
 It turns out that Foster has dozens of copies of the thing, because they're always getting broken.

 - Parodied by Futurama, twice.
 Once, Fry eats what he believes is jerky, only to find out it's a mummified, ancient Pharaoh.
 The Professor is furious, because he was going to eat that mummy!
 The second time, Dr. Zoidberg breaks a tiny piece of the Professor's model ship in a bottle and frantically tries to repair the damage.
 Each attempt only makes it worse, until the bottle and ship are both smashed to pieces.
 Zoidberg resorts to framing Fry, then toward the end tries to commit honorable ritual suicide.
-The joke is, the whole thing was worth $10.
-Which neither Fry nor Zoidberg had in their posession.
-Then, the sword Zoidberg attempts suicide with was worth 10,000 dollars, which gets ruined by Zoidberg trying to stab himself through his tough shell.
+The joke is, the whole thing is worth $10.
+To Zoidberg this is a mighty, irreconcilable debt, but Fry is barely annoyed.
+But the sword with which Zoidberg attempts suicide turns out to be worth $5,000, and it gets ruined by Zoidberg trying to stab himself through his tough shell.

 Zoidberg: Fry did it!